-In 2010, ERI acquired by staking a 100% interest in 22 Alaska State mineral claims encompassing over 3,200 acres located in Tolovana Mining District in Alaska, USA.
+ERI owns a 100% interest in 22 Alaska State mineral claims encompassing over 3,200 acres located in Tolovana Mining District in Alaska, USA.

-The Vana property is located adjacent to Tolovana Hot Springs Dome ("THSD") which is 19 miles southwest of the community of Livengood, Alaska and ITH's Livengood deposit.
+The Vana Property is located adjacent to Tolovana Hot Springs Dome ("THSD") which is 19 miles southwest of the community of Livengood, Alaska and ITH's Livengood deposit.

 Eight reconnaissance soil samples have been collected, but a larger program of grid-based soil sampling and prospecting is warranted.
-No sampling program was conducted on the propertyin 2011 or 2012.
+No sampling program was conducted on the property in 2011 or 2012.